 - Lack of appetite

 - Restless Leg Syndrome (RLS)

 - Cold-like symptoms

 Kratom Addiction Statistics and Facts

 Kratom’s use is still relatively new across the world but it has been used for centuries in Asia especially in Thailand.
+It is not yet an illicit drug in the United States.
 Here are a few interesting statistics to help better understand this drug:

 – Kratom is NOT an opiate although it causes some opiate-like symptoms

 – A study once showed that out of a group of long-term users of kratom (half a year or more), 50% of them showed severe withdrawal symptoms while 45% showed milder withdrawal symptoms.
 Only 5% remained unaffected.